theleftcoast/swarm-simplex-bootstrap/readme.md

 + **least_squares_objective_function**: Returns the result of evaluation of the least squares objective function.
 + **least_squares_bootstrap**: Returns a list of the results of repeated least squares fitting of func to random samples taken from x and fx.

-The docstrings for these functions contain additional information about how each function works, arguments, return values, and error handling.
+The docstring for each function contains additional information about how each function works, arguments, return values, and error handling.
 ```python
 print(function.__doc__)
 help(function)
 ```

+All examples shown in this tutorial are provided in the 'optimizer.py' file for reference.

 ### Test Functions for Minimization
-The test functions used in this tutorial are all described in the [Test functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization) Wikipedia page.
+Test functions used in this tutorial are detailed in the [Test functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization) Wikipedia page.
 These test functions are used to demonstrate performance of minimization algorithms in situations relevant to real world applications.

-Additional information for the test funtions used in this tutorial was taken from the following reference.
+Additional information was taken from the following reference.

 Jamil, M., & Yang, X. S. (2013).
 A literature survey of benchmark functions for global optimisation problems.
 International Journal of Mathematical Modelling and Numerical Optimisation, 4(2), 150. https://doi.org/10.1504/ijmmno.2013.055204